Genetics of Dravet Syndrome

 This report does not specify the nucleotide position, but it identifies the amino acid position as 1329, and the asterisk (*) next to the amino acid position indicates a stop codon.
 Again, the lab is confident this mutation will result in Dravet syndrome.

 Sometimes, one or more nucleotides are deleted from the gene.
-If one or two nucleotides are inserted or deleted, the reading frame of codons is shifted, and every amino acid is incorrect from that point in the chain on.
+Because the DNA code is ‘read’ in sections of three nucleotides at a time, if one or two nucleotides are inserted or deleted, the reading frame of codons is shifted, and every amino acid is incorrect from that point in the chain on.
 This usually causes a dysfunctional sodium ion channel.
 In addition, the shift in reading frame will often cause one of the codons farther down the chain to be interpreted as a stop codon, prematurely terminating an already dysfunctional chain.

 If a group of 3 nucleotides is inserted or deleted, only one codon is added or deleted, respectively, and the protein may still be functional depending on the location of that insertion or deletion.